bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 0: 00:12:48

-Then you multiply- Can we for simplicity just say I'm using one UTXO?
+Can we for simplicity just say I'm using one UTXO?

 Speaker 3: 00:12:53

-Yep, so you take that one UTXO, you take the one private key from that UTXO, you multiply that one private key with the first public key from my address, which is the scan public key.
+Yes, so you take that one UTXO, you take the one private key from that UTXO, you multiply that one private key with the first public key from my address, which is the scan public key.
-So you're, you know, your private key times my public key.
+So you're, your private key times my public key.

 Speaker 0: 00:13:09

 Yeah.
 That's what you're describing right now is the general Diffie-Hellman exchange.
-Exactly.

 Speaker 1: 00:13:15

 Right.
-Those, those, you know, you know, Josie's public key because he put it on the internet and Josie will know your public key because that's where the money is coming from.
+Those, those, you know, Josie's public key because he put it on the internet and Josie will know your public key because that's where the money is coming from.

 Speaker 3: 00:13:23